Skip to main content

 Bone Loss and Tooth Loss

-Some reconstruction cases involve missing teeth. our practice may recommend implants to replace missing teeth as part of the overall reconstruction plan, or may design restorations that close spaces and improve appearance.
+Some reconstruction cases involve missing teeth.
+Our practice may recommend implants to replace missing teeth as part of the overall reconstruction plan, or may design restorations that close spaces and improve appearance.
 The specific approach depends on your individual situation.

 Bite Correction